gstanden/scst-3.x-debian/README.md

 * Creates an appropriate /etc/multipath.conf file for the hardware and system running
 * Backs up the existing /etc/multipath.conf (if any) and installs the new /etc/multipath.conf
 * Logs in via iscsi-initiator and configures on-boot properties of SCST SAN

-Read at that same link for instructions (basically just make executable and run from "~/Downloads" dir)

-or optionally can edit the "cd ~/Downloads" line and set a different staging area.

 # DKMS